Ensuring that your wheel fixings are correctly torqued is vital for safety as well as preventing damage and premature wear. It must be done correctly.

 What torque setting?

 Torque setting varies between vehicle types and even different axles, and the correct setting is too important to guess.
-See your vehicle’s information pack for correct information, if in any doubt call us at Tructyre on +44 (0)330 100 7707.
+See your vehicle’s information pack for correct information, if in any doubt please talk to us.

-The sequence in which wheel nuts should be Re-torqued is essential to ensure even pressure across the wheel and hub, and correct alignment.
-See diagram below.
+The sequence in which wheel nuts should be re-torqued is essential to ensure even pressure across the wheel and hub, and correct alignment.

 your fleet is our fleet